Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Introduction

-In the CZTI terminology, an `event' is a trigger of any of the pixels, associated with an unique time-stamp, the pixel co-ordinates, and the `pulse height amplitude' or PHA, which is linearly related to the energy of the photons that triggered the pixel.
-Being a wide-field open detector, CZTI detects photons from all directions within its wide FoV.
-These photons include those from the target source, called `science' events, as well as those induced by other sources.
-The latter can include a steady rate of events induced by the charged particle environment of the detector, which other than showing predictable variation with the satellite co-ordinates, should show uniform random distribution about the mean.
-These events are called `background' events.
-On top of this, events may be generated by the peculiarities in the detector and may not be triggered by photons in the first place.
-These need to be identified and removed before doing any scientific investigation of the events from the target source both in the temporal and energy domains, and are called `noise' events.
-Only a careful analysis of the data can precisely define characteristics of noise, and subsequently eliminate them for the study of the science data.
+The details of CZTI including overall instrument configuration, the detectors and electronics, the data characteristics, processing pipeline and default products have been given in \cite{Bhalerao_et_al.-2017-JApA}.
+In CZTI terminology, an `event' is a trigger in any of the pixels, characterized by a unique time-stamp, the pixel co-ordinates, and the `pulse height amplitude' or PHA, which is linearly related to the amount of ionisation in the triggered pixel.
+The cause of ionisation is mainly due to X-ray photons from the targeted X-ray sources along with the background X-rays (cosmic X-ray background as well as locally generated by cosmic rays).
+In addition to this, ionisation is also caused by interactions of charged particles in the detector.
+As CZTI is a hard X-ray instrument, for most sources including the Crab Nebula, the number of background events are much more than the source events.
+These background events are mostly induced by the charged particle environment of the detector, which, other than showing predictable variation with the satellite location, should show a uniform random distribution in spatial and temporal dimensions.
+Direct interaction of charge particles in the detector can cause a heavy ionisation resulting in multiple events and events may also be generated by peculiarities in the detector.
+These additional events (other than those caused by the interaction of X-ray photons) are called `noise' events and they need to be identified and removed before doing any scientific investigation of the events from the target source, both in the temporal and energy domains.